piersfinlayson/pico1541-rs/README.md

 cargo run --bin xum1541 --features xum1541
 ```

 That's it - the pico1541 will now be up and running and connected to the USB bus, presenting itself as an xum1541.
+See [`pcb/pico1541_schematic.pdf`](pcb/pico1541_schematic.pdf) for the pins used by this configuration.

 For more instructions on building and running, see [BUILD.md](BUILD.md).